ryan258/fusion-chain--node/readme.md

 ## Usage

-The project includes two demos that showcase how to use FusionChain with Ollama:
+The project includes three demos that showcase how to use FusionChain with Ollama:

 1. Text Summarization Demo
 2. Multi-Agent Analysis Demo
+3. Creative Writing Collaboration Demo

 ### Running the Demos